-- 4.15 The Operational Plan must be prepared and adopted annually as a separate document that details the work that will be done in support of the Delivery Program.
+- 4.15 The Operational Plan details the work that will be done in support of the Delivery Program and must be prepared and adopted annually.
 It must directly address the activities outlined in the Delivery Program and identify projects, programs or actions that the council will undertake within the financial year towards addressing these. - 4.16 The Operational Plan must allocate responsibilities for each project, program or action. - 4.17 With respect to service reviews identified in the Delivery Program (see Essential Element 4.3), the Operational Plan must specify each review to be undertaken in that year. - 4.18 The Operational Plan must identify suitable measures to determine the effectiveness of the projects, programs and actions undertaken.